 View: Accounting Technicians – Exploring Opportunities for the Profession | PDF | 56 pages

-Note: The Accounting Technicians guide is provided for use and reference at no charge to any professional accountancy organisation and other relevant organisations.
+Note: The Accounting Technicians publication is provided for use and reference at no charge to any professional accountancy organisation and other relevant organisations.
 However, written permission from CAPA is required to reproduce, store, transmit or make other similar uses of the materials contained in any of the above, both in printed or digital formats and by electronic links.
 Contact the CAPA Secretariat for permission.
+Minor typographical errors on page 26 have been corrected on the digital format of the publication.